kensai01/06_todo-app/README.md

 * Actual time spent: 10
 * Notes: PHP is fun.
 * Issues: I am far too used to Visual Studio holding my hand for syntax, refactoring, creation of classes etc.

+### Write TODO Application
+* Estimated Hours: 5
+* Actual time spent: 3
+* Notes: The time spent going through the PHP course on Udemy really helped me understand how PHP communicates with MySQL which I believe was the biggest hurdle in this application.
+* Issues: PHP and MySQL syntax I am not very familiar with, so a LOT of time was spent chasing my tail over tiny little syntax mistakes that made my SQL queries not work for example.
+Need to put in more time.

+### Write Documentation
+* Estimated Hours: 10
+* Actual time spent:
+* Notes:
+* Issues: